googleapis/cloud-trace-nodejs/plugins.md

 The trace agent is driven by a set of plugins that describe how to patch a module to generate trace spans when that module is used.
-We provide plugins for some well-known modules such as express, mongodb, and http, and provide a plugin API for third-party developers to create their own.
+We provide plugins for some well-known modules such as express, mongodb, and http, and provide a plugin API for developers to create their own.

 ## Outline